mauradriscoll/poker-lfs-final-project/README.md

 # poker-lfs-final-project
-A simulation of a poker game, run using Forge (a modeling language similar to alloy)
+A simulation of a poker game, run using Forge (a declarative modeling language similar to alloy)